Pre-Law - Minor

 Law schools emphasize the value of reading comprehension, analytical skills and a good command of written English.
 While these skills can be obtained in various ways, a general liberal arts background is recommended.
 Courses in English literature, American history and government are considered essential.
 Many pre-law students choose a major in political science, history, sociology, psychology, economics or English.
-A Bachelor of Integrative Studies is suitable if carefully planned.
+A Bachelor of Integrative Studies degree is suitable if carefully planned.

 Students considering law as a career should seek individual advising from the pre-law advisors in the Department of Political Science or in the students’ major department.
 A list of pre-law advisors is available in the college office.
 Consultation with a pre-law advisor is urged, regardless of the students’ major, minor or college.
 The Department of Political Science can also supply information on LSAT registration, pre-law planning guides, information on law school admissions and financial aid information.
 The department sponsors a pre-law club.
 Opportunities also exist for students to participate in mock trial and moot court activities as well as legal internships.
-The Department of Political Science and the Office of Continuing and Distance Education offer an LSAT Preparation Course before the June offering of the LSAT.

 - Kent Campus